Stig124/tw_snotifier/README.md

 ## About <a name = "about"></a>

-Following the OpenSUSE Tumbleweed update rate can be difficult, this solves this issue by sending a notification if a new update is available
+Following the openSUSE Tumbleweed update rate can be difficult, this solves this issue by sending a notification if a new update is available

 #### NOTE : The RSS feed used is only actualised at 00:00+0000 (UTC) ([Check in your timezone](https://worldti.me/1006O)) every day, if there is a snapshot in the middle of the day, the script will not pick it up before midnight UTC